 Among them was Pietuszok Dwa, the only line-bred son of

-*Pietuszok PASB.
+*Pietuszok RASB.
 Pietuszok Dwa only produced 10 foals

 before his untimely accidental death as a young horse,

 During his first 13 foal crops Pyatigorsk produced 284

 foals.
 Only 12 of them raced, but 6 (50%) were race